sradics/digital-garden/_notes/Module 1 - The confidence code.md

 * Confidence shows in being more sociable and taking more risks

 ## Why does confidence matter
-The business world requires a certain amount of self-promotion and self-initiative.
-We have to get _ourselves_ noticed.
+The business world requires a certain amount of self-promotion and self-initiative. ==We have to get _ourselves_ noticed==.

 ## Consequences of lower confidence
 * if we lack confidence, we prefer to **==stay inactive==**